quickapps/docs/en/developers/core-libraries.rst

 pluginName(string $name)
 ------------------------

-Used to extract plugin names from composer's package names.
+Used to extract plugin names from composer’s package names.

 **Example:**